top of page

 I understand that you take pictures during the camp.
 Where do I find them and does Project Oceanology use them?

 Project Oceanology staff take pictures throughout your camper's session and will share a photo album of their week at camp via an online link after their camp week has ended.
 Some of these pictures are also posted on the Project Oceanology Facebook page, where you can download any pictures you wish.
+Please notify us in writing if you do not want your camper to be photographed at camp.

 Does my child need vaccinations to attend camp?